Cloud Contact Center: Benefits, Benefits, Migration Tips, & More

 Cloud Contact Center vs Traditional Infrastructure

-While traditional call centers have been the norm for years, cloud technology has paved the way for a new approach known as cloud-based call centers.
-Traditional call centers rely primarily on phone-based interactions, although some agencies may incorporate other channels like live chat or email.
+Traditional call centers have been the standard for decades, but cloud technology has opened up a fundamentally different approach.
+Traditional centers rely primarily on phone-based interactions, though some may incorporate live chat or email.

 Features